Better-HPC/keystone-python-client/docs/index.md

----
-hide:
-  - navigation
----

-# API Client
+# Introduction

-Keystone provides a light-weight Python client for streamlining interactions with the Keystone API.
+Keystone provides a light-weight Python client for streamlining interactions with the application's REST API.
-The client automatically manages user authentication and data parsing, making it easier for developers to build against the Keystone framework.
+The client automatically manages user authentication and data parsing, freeing developers to focus on core application logic.

 ## Installation and Setup